Your Neighborhood School in Nicetown/Tioga

 Gratz may be known around Philadelphia for our championship sports teams, but THE REAL GRATZ is about so much more.
 We have a STEM Honors program, AP classes and dual enrollment.
 All of our sophomores complete an internship experience to gain valuable real-world work skills.
 We have more than 25 extracurricular activities and electives, including art, drafting & design and band.
-And starting in August 2019, we’ll offer Career and Technical Education (CTE) classes in communications technology, health care technology and hospitality management & culinary arts.
+This year, we’re starting Career and Technical Education (CTE) classes in communications technology, health care technology and hospitality management & culinary arts.

 Our school spirit and sense of community are palpable.
 Everyone – students and staff alike – genuinely care about each other and want to see all Bulldogs thrive.

 Learn more about our school by clicking any of the items below.